 These new traditions add to the established tradition of painting the ship’s anchor at the front of campus.
 The anchor originally came from the USS Hartford, a sloop-of-war steamer launched in 1858 that participated in several prominent campaigns during the Civil War.
 It was the flagship of David Farragut, famous for his command at the Battle of Mobile Bay, “Damn the torpedoes, full speed ahead!”

-Now in his second decade as president, Harrison continues to guide the University full speed ahead.
-He has welcomed many celebrities, heads of state, and founders of modern industry to campus, including President Barack Obama, who came in 2013 to speak to students, faculty, and the families of those killed in the Sandy Hook Elementary School shootings in nearby Newtown, Conn.
+Many celebrities, heads of state, and founders of modern industry have visited campus in recent years, including President Barack Obama, who came in 2013 to speak to students, faculty, and the families of those killed in the Sandy Hook Elementary School shootings in nearby Newtown, Conn.